manell0/MileStone-3-Book-Review/README.md

 # Deployment

-- This project was developed using Visual Studio Code, committed to git, and pushed to GitHub using the upload file system on GitHub.
+- This project was developed using Gitpod, committed to git, and pushed to GitHub using the bash in Gitpod.
 - Some updates were done directly in edit mode on GitHub.

 ## Deploying on GitHub Pages